 What Are The Consequences Of Driving Without Car Insurance In Mississippi?

 If you are caught driving without auto insurance in Mississippi, you will face a $500 fine and a driver’s license suspension for one year or until you show Proof of Insurance.
+An insurance card is the best Proof of Insurance.
 Unlike other states, the penalties for driving uninsured in Mississippi do not get worse with subsequent offenses.

 If you were cited for driving without insurance, you can get the fine reduced to $100 by submitting proof of future financial responsibility (Form SR22) before your hearing.
 If you submit proof that you have a current insurance policy before your hearing, the license suspension, fine, and court costs may be waived.

 How To Reduce Your Car Insurance Rates In Mississippi